 - Powdered flowers like Hibiscus

 - Mix all the powdered ingredients first.
-Add aloe vera, curd and castor/olive
+Add aloe vera, curd and castor/olive oil to the mix.
+You can add water to this mixture to get the consistency you want.

 - Divide your hair into 1-inch sections and start applying the mixture from the roots and work out to the tips using a hair dye brush.